 Council acknowledges that we meet on the traditional lands and waters of the Peramangk and Kaurna people.
-We pay our respects to Elders past, present and emerging as the Custodians of this ancient and beautiful land.
-Together we will care for this country for the generations to come.
+They are Custodians of this ancient and beautiful land and so we pay our respects to Elders past, present and emerging.
+We will care for this country together by ensuring the decisions we make will be guided by the principle that we should never decrease our children's ability to live on this land.

-2. APOLOGIES/LEAVE OF ABSENCE
+3. APOLOGIES/LEAVE OF ABSENCE

-- 2.1.
-Apology
+- 3.1.
+Apology Apologies were received from ............

-- 2.2.
+- 3.2.
 Leave of Absence

-- 2.3.
+- 3.3.
 Absent

-3. MINUTES OF PREVIOUS MEETINGS
+4. MINUTES OF PREVIOUS MEETINGS